-This SMP includes two maps, a Shoreline Jurisdiction map and a Shoreline Environment Designations (SED) map, which are on file at the office of the city clerk-treasurer.
-These maps identify the approximate lateral extent of shoreline jurisdiction and the presence of associated wetlands.
+This SMP includes the official Shoreline Environment Designations (SED) map, at Appendix A and on file at the office of the city clerk-treasurer.
+The map identifies the approximate lateral extent of shoreline jurisdiction and the presence of associated wetlands.
 Determination of the location of OHWM, lateral extent of shoreline jurisdiction, and any associated wetlands shall be determined on a site-specific basis at the time development is proposed.
 Pursuant to WAC 173-26-211(2)(e), undesignated shorelines are assigned a Conservancy SED.